lagerqvr/java-phonebook/README.md

-# java-phonebook
+# Simple Java-phonebook
-Simple Java phonebook created as part of course in Java programming.
+Simple Java phonebook or phone directory created as part of course in Java programming.